mdabdulripon/Angular/README.md

 ### What is the !Doctype
      It is specifies which markup standers the page using.
 With this information, the browser determines how to render the page according to the source code.

+### What are difference between HTML and HTML5
+     HTML is a simple language for laying out text and images for the web page.
+On other hand, HTML5 is consider as an application development platform which does whatever html does and more.
+It also comes up with some new elements which supports all the major browser.

 ### What is Element!
      Element are individual component of HTML document.
 Each element can have attribute and content.